Harlow: Economy

+Governance

+There are two tiers of local government covering Harlow, at district and county level: Harlow Council and Essex County Council.
+The district council has been controlled by the Conservative Party since 2021.
+It is based at Harlow Civic Centre at the Water Gardens in the town centre.

+The Member of Parliament (MP) for Harlow since the 2024 general election is Labour Chris Vince.
+He defeated Conservative candidate Hannah Ellis with a majority of 2,504 (5.8%).

+In 2015 Harlow was the first town in Britain to take out a district wide injunction against unauthorised encampments by Travellers.
+However following a court hearing in July 2020 Harlow Council withdrew the injunction.

 Transport

 Railway

 Harlow is served by two railway stations: Harlow Town and Harlow Mill; both are served by trains between London Liverpool Street and Cambridge.
+Harlow Town is also a stop on the Stansted Express, providing frequent services between London and Stansted Airport.
+All trains serving both stations are operated by Greater Anglia.

-There is also a bus service to Epping tube station, which is on London Underground's Central Line.
+There are also frequent bus services from the town centre to Epping tube station, which is on London Underground's Central line.

+In 2021, Harlow District Council proposed extending the Central line from its eastern terminus at Epping to Harlow.
+It argued this would reduce travel times to Epping and London, and help with efforts add 19,000 new homes to the town and expand the population to 130,000.
+However, no funding has been allocated for this proposed extension.

 Road

-Harlow can be accessed from junctions 7 and 7a of the M11 motorway, which runs from London to Cambridge; this places it within a short distance of Stansted Airport, the A120 to Braintree, and the orbital M25 motorway.
+Harlow can be accessed from junctions 7 and 7a of the M11 motorway, which runs from London to Cambridge.
+Junction 7 provides links to the southern areas of town, such as Church Langley and Potter Street.
+Junction 7a, located close to Old Harlow, began construction in 2020 and opened in 2022.
 The M11 motorway was planned originally to run to the west of Harlow, not to the east as it does today.
 Having planned for one of the two big industrial estates to be built to the west of the town for easy motorway access, Sir Fredrick Gibberd was appalled when the motorway was eventually built to the east of the town instead, describing it as "just about the most monstrous thing to ever happen to me as a planner" during a 1982 interview.

+The M11 motorway places the town within a short distance of Stansted Airport, the A120 to Braintree via Great Dunmow, and the orbital M25 motorway.

-Running through the town is the A414, a major road between Hemel Hempstead and Maldon; it links the town with the A10 to the west.
-Another major road running from Harlow is the A1184, which leads to the nearby town of Bishop's Stortford.
+Running through the town is the A414, a major road between Hemel Hempstead and Maldon; it links the town with the A10 to the west, which runs between London and King's Lynn.
+Another major road running from Harlow is the A1184, which leads to the nearby town of Bishop's Stortford via Sawbridgeworth.